HussainAther/zebrafish/README.md

-# zebrafish
+# Zebrafish project

-Zebrafish work in the lab of Harold Burgess at NICHD of NIH
+This is a misc. repository for much of my work in the Burgess Lab with the zebrafish genome.